-Lancashire County Council's Equalities and Cohesion team have designed a toolkit.
-It helps officers to consider the equality implications of prioritised activities within the local area agreement (LAA).
+Lancashire County Council's Equalities and Cohesion team has designed a toolkit to help officers to consider the equality implications of prioritised activities within the local area agreement (LAA).
 It can then help set actions to narrow the gaps between different groups of people.

 Key learnings for other councils